anarh/watch-http-server/README.md

 `-s` or `--silent` Suppress log messages from output

 `--cors` Enable CORS via the `Access-Control-Allow-Origin` header

+`--push-state` Enable push state for single page apps.
+All 404's are sent to /index.html

 `-o` Open browser window after staring the server